drogel/Marvel/README.md

 ## Features

 - **Characters list**: displays a paginated list of characters and their thumbnails.
-- **Character detail**: displays a picture of a character and its full description.
+- **Character detail**: displays a picture of a character, its full description, and the comics it appears in.

 <p align="center">
   <img src="./Etc/Characters.png" height="512">